Bournemouth, Christchurch and Poole Council: History

 The district of Bournemouth, Christchurch and Poole and its council were created on 1 April 2019, covering the combined area of the three former boroughs of Bournemouth, Christchurch and Poole, which were all abolished at the same time.
 Bournemouth and Poole had both been unitary authorities since 1997, whilst Christchurch was a lower tier district council, with Dorset County Council providing county-level services in that borough.
 The way the changes were implemented was to create a new non-metropolitan district and a non-metropolitan county both called Bournemouth, Christchurch and Poole, each covering the area of the three former boroughs.
 There is no separate county council; instead the district council also performs county council functions, making it a unitary authority.
 The district remains part of the ceremonial county of Dorset for the purposes of lieutenancy.

 A shadow authority was established in May 2018 to oversee the transition, comprising the 120 councillors from the three borough councils plus the five county councillors who represented Christchurch.
 The shadow authority met in lecture theatres at Bournemouth University, as no council venue was sufficiently large to host all 125 members.
 Janet Walton, the Conservative leader of Poole Borough Council, was appointed leader of the shadow authority, and John Beesley, the Conservative leader of Bournemouth Borough Council, was appointed as the shadow authority's deputy leader.
 Ray Nottage, a Conservative former leader of Christchurch Borough Council, was appointed to the more ceremonial position of chair of the shadow authority.

 The new district and council formally came into being on 1 April 2019, at which point the old councils were abolished.
 The shadow authority continued to run the council until the inaugural election in May 2019.

 Governance

 As a unitary authority, the council provides both district-level and county-level services.
-There are five civil parishes in the district, which form an additional tier of local government for their areas.
-The former borough of Poole and most of the former borough of Bournemouth are unparished.
+There are eight civil parishes in the district, which form an additional tier of local government for their areas.

-Bournemouth and Poole each have charter trustees; the Bournemouth trustees being the district councillors representing wards in the former borough of Bournemouth, and the Poole trustees likewise being the district councillors representing wards in the former borough of Poole.
-The trustees preserve each town's civic charters and traditions, including appointing one of their number each year to serve as mayor for each town.